ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-02-26-know-software-development-process.md

 Source [agiledata.org](http://www.agiledata.org/essays/differentStrategies.html)

 Which one to follow will depend on the type of the project you are working on – technical, organizational and team considerations matter.
-We won’t go into detail here as long as there is already plenty of information on this subject on the Internet.
+We won't go into detail here as long as there is already plenty of information on this subject on the Internet.

 ## Stages of software development process

-Now let’s review the common stages of software development process and highlight the potential pitfalls one should be aware of.
+Now let's review the common stages of software development process and highlight the potential pitfalls one should be aware of.

 ### Pre-project stage